Transformational leadership: Factors affecting use

 Phipps suggests that the individual personality of a leader heavily affects their leadership style, specifically with regard to the following components of the Five-factor model of personality: openness to experience, conscientiousness, extraversion/introversion, agreeableness, and neuroticism/emotional stability (OCEAN).

 Phipps also proposed that all the Big Five dimensions would be positively related to transformational leadership.
-Openness to experience allows the leader to be more accepting of novel ideas and thus more likely to stimulate the follower intellectually.
+Openness to experience allows the leader to be more accepting of novel ideas and more likely to stimulate the follower intellectually.
 Conscientious leaders are achievement oriented and thus more likely to motivate their followers to achieve organizational goals.
 Extraverted and agreeable individuals are more outgoing and pleasant, respectively, and more likely to have successful interpersonal relationships.
-Thus, they are more likely to influence their followers and to be considerate towards them.
+They are more likely to influence their followers and to be considerate towards them.
 Emotionally stable leaders would be better able to influence their followers because their stability would enable them to be better role models to followers and to thoroughly engage them in the goal fulfillment process.

 A specific example of cultural background affecting the effectiveness of transformational leadership would be Indian culture, where a nurturant-task style of leadership has been shown to be an effective leadership style.
-Singh and Bhandarker (1990) demonstrated that effective transformational leaders in India are likes heads of Indian families taking personal interest in the welfare of their followers.
+Singh and Bhandarker (1990) demonstrated that effective transformational leaders in India are like heads of Indian families taking personal interest in the welfare of their followers.
 Leaders in Indian organizations are therefore more likely to exhibit transformational behaviors if their followers are more self-effacing in approaching the leaders.
 It is also hypothesized in general that subordinates’ being socialized to be less assertive, self-confident, and independent would enhance superiors’ exhibition of transformational leadership.